winstonthep/winstonthep/README.md

 - 🤔 I’m looking for help with Python and a TBD Compiled Language
 - 📫 How to reach me: winstonspantelakos@gmail.com
 - 😄 Pronouns: he / him / his
-- ⚡ Fun facts: I'm an avi
+- ⚡ Fun facts: I'm an avid tennis player and dachshund-obssessed!
 <!--
 **winstonthep/winstonthep** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.